syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Select-and-Modify-Annotations.md

 {% endhighlight %}
 {% endtabs %}

-We can also change the name of an annotation.
-The code snippet below demonstrates how to change the name of an ink annotation.
-Similarly, we can implement it for all other annotations.
+You can also change the name of an annotation.
+The following code sample demonstrates how to change the name of an ink annotation.
+Similarly, you can implement it for all other annotations.
 {% tabs %}
 {% highlight C# %}